vmagnin/TapTempo-Fortran/README.md

 Options :
   -h, --help            display this help message
-  -p, --precision       change the number of decimal for the tempo,
+  -o, --output          save the results in the taptempo.txt file -p, --precision       change the number of decimal for the tempo,
                         the default is 0 decimal places, the max is 5 decimals -r, --reset-time      change the time in seconds to reset the calculation,